electricui/electricui-embedded/README.md

-# electricui-embedded
+# Electric UI Embedded Library

-ElectricUI communications and handling library for use on simplistic embedded microcontrollers.
-Communicates with a ElectricUI compatible UI or device.
+Provides a default binary serial protocol, and the higher level handling functionality for use on embedded microcontrollers or other C/C++ compatible platforms.
+Intended for use with a ElectricUI compatible UI or device.

 See the docs or website for more information.